lukekarrys/resume/src/resume.md

 - Architected and developed migration of Heroku's pricing application from jQuery to React
 - Led native development and deployment of realtime video + chat for prototype social network
-- Led front-end development of multi-platform web application for CAA's music clients to plan and route worldwide tours
+- Led front-end development of multi-platform web app for CAA's music clients to route worldwide tours
 - Developed the front-end and API for the Node Security Platform's public and admin interfaces

 ### Front-end Developer – [meltmedia](https://meltmedia.com) – Feb 2011-Jan 2013